MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 **Employee cases**

-Lists all the cases that have been created.
+Lists all the cases that have been created and a dashboard.

 > [!div class="mx-imgBorder"]
 > ![List of Employee cases](media/health-safety-employee-cases.png "List of Employee cases")